tunagencSU/DSA-210-Term-Project/README.md

 # A Decision Support Model for Spatial and Temporal Analysis of Camping Sites in the Black Sea Region

 ## 1. Motivation and Purpose

-The aim of this project is to analyze the 16 camping sites in the black sea region.
-The main goal is to build a machine learning algorithm which can determine in a specific date by analysing weather condition, transportation condition, human mobility.
+For this project I picked 16 camping sites in the Black Sea region.
+The idea was simple.
+I wanted to build a machine learning model that can guess how busy a site will be on a given date.
+To do that I pulled together weather data, info about roads and transportation, and how many people normally visit.

+That's pretty much it as far as the goal goes.
+The actual work was mostly in collecting and cleaning the data, which I will get into next.

 ## 2. Data Sources and Collection Methodology
-Since there is no centralized data set which can contain all the specific parameters and information for analysing these 16 camp sites, the “Unified Data Set” will be achieved by collecting and cleaning the data set obtained by independent sources by the following pipeline:

-* **Meteorological Data:** Data weather condition will be extracted from the meteostat Python library.
-The obtained data will be divided into weekly sections.
-Spatial interpolation will be used for high-altitude areas that lack direct measurement stations.
-* **Digital footprint (Human Density):** for isolated camp sites there is no formal data about human density.
-Therefore to estimate the weekly digital footprint, the annual number of human visits data will be collected by web scraping and official formal information sources (news, journal etc.).
-After the annual data collection, Google comments will be analyzed and the human density will be estimated in weekly periods accordingly by comparing the google comment data and the data collected by web scraping and official formal information sources (news, journal etc.).
-* **Accessibility to the healthcare and city site and road conditions:** to correctly measure the transportation condition and how much the camp site is isolated from the city, the nearest city site and healthcare center's distance and accessibility is estimated with google maps and web scraping.
-Slope data will be estimated accordingly with google earth data.
-Also the road surface data will be estimated from OpenStreetMap for each camp site.
+There is no single dataset somewhere with all of this stuff in one place.
+I checked.
+So I had to build my own "Unified Dataset" by grabbing data from different places and cleaning it up.
+Here is how I did it.

+**Weather:** I used the `meteostat` Python library.
+Got daily data and then grouped it into weekly chunks.
+A few of the camp sites are on high mountains and don't have a weather station close by, so for those I used spatial interpolation to estimate the conditions.
+It is not perfect but it was the best I could do.

+**Visitor counts (digital footprint):** This was the tricky part.
+Some of the camp sites are pretty remote and nobody officially counts how many people show up each week.
+What I did instead: first I scraped yearly visitor numbers from news articles, blogs, and other semi-official sources.
+Then I went through Google reviews for each site week by week.
+By comparing how many reviews got written in each week to the yearly total I already had, I could estimate roughly how many people came each week.
+Not the cleanest method but I think it works.

+**Access to healthcare, cities and road conditions:** To figure out how isolated a site is, I used Google Maps + some web scraping to find the closest city and the closest hospital, plus how long it takes to drive there.
+For slope I used Google Earth.
+And for road surface info I pulled from OpenStreetMap.

 ### Dataset Characteristics

-* **Collection Period & Temporal Resolution:** The collected data will cover a historical period of 4 years (2022-2025).
-The collected data will be divided into weekly intervals and be used for the estimation of weather conditions.
-For the human density data all 2022, 2023, 2024 and 2025 Google comments data about camp sites will be analyzed to estimate the monthly human density.
-* **Sample Size:** The Weather condition data will be the 16 camp sites' weather condition over a 4 years period (208 week) which will be approximately 3328 primary records.
-For the human density, Google comment data of the years 2022, 2023, 2024 and 2025 will be analysed, in total there is 52.719 google comments data.
-* **Fixed Data:** The annual number of human visits data will be collected by web scraping and official formal information sources (news, journal etc.), the nearest city site and healthcare center's distance and accessibility is estimated with google maps and web scraping.
-Slope data will be estimated accordingly with google earth data.
-Also the road surface data will be estimated from OpenStreetMap for each camp site.
-* **Key Variables and Expected Units:**
+The data covers 4 years, 2022 to 2025.
+Weather is in weekly intervals.
+For visitor numbers I went through Google reviews from all four years to get monthly estimates.

+Sample size wise: weather data is 16 sites × 208 weeks = about 3,328 weekly records.
+On the visitor side, I went through 52,719 Google reviews in total.
+That part took forever.

+A few things stay fixed and don't change over time: yearly visitor numbers (from news and official sources), driving distance and time to the closest city and hospital (from Google Maps), slope (from Google Earth), and road surface (from OpenStreetMap).

+Main variables and units:
-  * *Weather:* Temperature in Celsius (°C), Precipitation in millimeters (mm).
+- Weather: Temperature in °C, precipitation in mm
-  * *Distance/Access:* Driving time in minutes.
+- Distance/access: Driving time in minutes
-  * *Terrain:* Slope in degrees, Soil composition in percentages (clay/sand).
+- Terrain: Slope in degrees, soil composition in percentages (clay/sand)

 ## 3. Exploratory Data Analysis (EDA)

-First, exploratory data analysis is performed on each of the 16 campsites: per-site weekly visitor time-series, dual-axis visitor-versus-temperature comparisons, full Pearson correlation heat-maps over all weather variables, and visitor-distribution histograms along with weather scatter plots.
-In this context, there are a total of 64 figures under EDA_Grafikleri/, plus clean weekly-visitor bar charts under EDA_GRAPHS_HUMAN_DENSITY/.
+I did EDA for each of the 16 sites separately.
+For every site there is a weekly visitor time-series, a dual-axis chart of visitors vs. temperature, a Pearson correlation heatmap with all the weather variables, plus visitor histograms and weather scatter plots.
+So that's 64 figures in total under `EDA_Grafikleri/`.
+The cleaner weekly visitor bar charts are saved separately under `EDA_GRAPHS_HUMAN_DENSITY/`.

 ## 4. Hypothesis Tests

-Before jumping into feature engineering, I ran five hypothesis tests to double-check the assumptions I was building my model on.
-Since the visitor data is skewed a lot and season plays a huge role (summer brings both high temperatures and lots of people, so a basic correlation wouldn't work), I used non-parametric and randomization-based methods.
-For tests A, B, and C, I used the Benjamini–Hochberg FDR correction to handle multiple testing.
+Before doing any feature engineering I ran 5 hypothesis tests.
+Mostly to sanity check what I was assuming.

+The visitor data is super skewed and season has a huge effect (summer means both high temps and lots of people at the same time), so a plain correlation would just give you the obvious answer.
+That's why I used non-parametric and randomization-based methods.
+For tests A, B, and C I also applied Benjamini–Hochberg FDR correction because I was doing the same test on 16 sites and didn't want false positives piling up.

-### A. Season-controlled temperature effect
+### A. Temperature effect, with season held constant

-- **Method:** Stratified Permutation Test with Spearman correlation (10,000 iterations)
-- **H₀:** If we keep the season constant, temperature and the number of visitors have no relationship.
+**Method:** Stratified Permutation Test with Spearman correlation (10,000 iterations) **H₀:** When season is fixed, temperature and visitor count have no relationship.
-- **H₁:** Temperature and visitors are related, even when we control for the season.
+**H₁:** Even after you control for season, temperature and visitors are still related.

-I shuffled the temperatures within each season to divide the actual temperature effect from just the "summer effect."
+What I actually did: I shuffled temperatures only within each season.
+That way I could pull apart the "real" temperature effect from the "well duh, it's summer" effect.

-- **Result:** $H_0$ was rejected in all 16 sites after FDR correction.
-Spearman r was between 0.46 and 0.91.
+**Result:** H₀ rejected for all 16 sites after FDR correction.
+Spearman r came out between 0.46 and 0.91.

-- **Takeaway:** Temperature is a strong predictor on its own.
-This proved that it was a good idea to use temp and temp_kare as main features.
+**Takeaway:** Temperature is a strong predictor on its own, even with season fixed.
+So including `temp` and `temp_kare` as features made sense.

 ### B. Precipitation effect on visitors

-- **Method:** Mann–Whitney U Test with FDR correction
-- **H₀:** Visitor distributions are equal between rainy and non-rainy weeks.
+**Method:** Mann–Whitney U Test with FDR correction **H₀:** Visitor distributions are the same in rainy and non-rainy weeks.
-- **Result:** H₀ rejected in 6 / 16 sites after FDR correction.
+**Result:** H₀ rejected for 6 out of 16 sites.

-- **Takeaway:** How much rain matters really depends on the location.
-In the Eastern Black Sea area, it rains over 190 out of 210 weeks, therefore comparing the "rainy vs. non-rainy" kinda meaningless in these areas.
-But in the Western and Central sites where rain is less constant, it actually makes a difference.
+**Takeaway:** Rain matters but it really depends on where you are.
+In the Eastern Black Sea region it rains in like 190 out of 210 weeks, so "rainy vs not rainy" is kind of a meaningless split there.
+In the Western and Central sites where rain is more of an on-and-off thing, it actually shows up in the data.

 ### C. Seasonal effect on visitors

-- **Method:** Kruskal-Wallis H Test with FDR correction
-- **H₀:** The median number of visitors is the same across all four seasons.
+**Method:** Kruskal–Wallis H Test with FDR correction **H₀:** Median visitor count is the same across all four seasons.
-- **Result:** H₀ was rejected in all 16 sites.
+**Result:** H₀ rejected for all 16 sites.

-- **Takeaway:** Season is a good predictor for every site.
-This showed that using the variable mevsim, cyclical time encoding (ay_sin/cos, hafta_sin/cos), and seasonal patterns is meaningful.
+**Takeaway:** Season is a strong predictor everywhere.
+So putting `mevsim`, cyclical time features (`ay_sin/cos`, `hafta_sin/cos`), and seasonal patterns into the model was a good call.

 ### D. Region × precipitation sensitivity

-- **Method:** Chi-Square Test of Independence
+**Method:** Chi-Square Test of Independence
-- **H₀:** The region and whether a site gets "low visitors on rainy weeks" have no relations.
+**H₀:** Whether a site has "low visitors on rainy weeks" doesn't depend on its region.

-The approach should be fixeds here: at first, the test maden at the location level ($n = 4$), but the math didn't work.
-So, it is swicthed up to analyzing week-by-location data ($n = 3360$), which makes way more sense statistically.
+This one I had to redo.
+At first I ran the test at the location level (n = 4) and the math just didn't really work with that small a sample.
+So I switched to week-by-location data (n = 3,360) and that worked much better.

-- **Result:** χ² = 0.116, p = 0.944, Cramér's V = 0.0059.
+**Result:** χ² = 0.116, p = 0.944, Cramér's V = 0.0059.
 H₀ accepted.

-- **Takeaway:** The region doesn't change how sensitive people are to rain.
-Because of this, I didn't need to add a "Region × precipitation" interaction term in the ML model, which saved me a lot of time.
+**Takeaway:** Region does not change how sensitive people are to rain.
+So I didn't add a "Region × precipitation" interaction term to the model.
+Saved me some effort.

-### E. Statistical significance of weather features in the ML model
+### E. Do weather features actually help the ML model?

-- **Method:** Permutation Test on model performance (100 iterations)
-- **H₀:** Weather features don't improve the model's accuracy.
+**Method:** Permutation Test on model performance (100 iterations) **H₀:** Weather features don't improve the model's accuracy.

-all the weather columns shuffled together to break their link to visitor numbers, while keeping the weather variables properly correlated with each other.
+I shuffled all the weather columns together.
+That breaks the link between weather and visitors, but the weather variables stay correlated with each other (which matters, otherwise you mess up the correlation structure).

-- **Result:** Observed R² = 0.194 vs. mean null R² = -0.178, so ΔR² = +0.372, p < 0.01 (zero out of 100 null permutations beat the observed value).
+**Result:** Observed R² = 0.194 vs. mean null R² = -0.178.
+So ΔR² = +0.372, p < 0.01.
+Zero out of 100 null runs beat the actual model.

-- **Takeaway:** Weather features contribute significantly.
-This is more or less the empirical justification for the whole project premise.
+**Takeaway:** Weather features clearly contribute.
+This is basically the empirical justification for doing the whole project.

-### Summary
+### Summary table

 | Test | Method | Result |
 |---|---|---|